ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 The third dimension in an Iris could be model levels, different heights in the atmosphere, or depths in the ocean.
 It could also be used to represent different time-slices in a model run.
 In short, the Iris cube data structure is very flexible and can be used to represent a large variety of different datasets.

-We are going to have a look at how the Iris `cube` data structure works now, but first, let`s test that we have iris installed:
+We are going to have a look at how the Iris `cube` data structure works now, but first, let's test that we have iris installed:

 ```python
 import iris